ActionIQ-OSS/python-pkgs/README.md

 # python-pks

 These are python packages which are not on PyPi, so we host them ourselves.
-The files are hosted in [Bintray](https://bintray.com/actioniq/python-pkgs/) for more info.
+The files are hosted by [GitHub Pages](actioniq.github.io/python-pkgs/).